alex4108/k8s-homelab/README.md

 * Ensure the local block target_node names are updated to reflect your environment
 * Ensure the terraform.tf has your proxmox IP/domain
 * Ensure the ansible playbook has the right loadbalancer endpoint for your deployment
+* Modify Makefile to include your intended IP Range for MetalLB

 ```
 export PM_USER="your proxmox username"